qiboteam/qibosoq/doc/source/getting-started/qibosoq_lab_cal.rst

   HOST = "192.168.0.200"
   PORT = 6000

 Qibolab
 -------

 For Qibolab, we first need to setup the platform.
-This includes writing the ``platform.py`` and the ``platform.yml`` files.
+This includes writing the ``my_platform.py`` and the ``my_platform.yml`` files.
 For more detailed instructions to write these experiments, please refer to the Qibolab documentation [ADD LINK].

 In this section we will provide a base platform that includes only a RFSoC4x2 board (with o additional instruments) that controls a single qubit.

-The path of these two files will have to be exported in an enviroment variable with:
+The path of these two files will have to be exported in an environment variable with:

 .. code-block:: bash

-  export QIBOLAB_PLATFORMS=<path-to-create-file>
+  export QIBOLAB_PLATFORMS=<path-to-platform-files>

-File ``platform.py``:
+File ``my_platform.py``:

 .. code-block:: python